MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxoutgoingjobs-count-vb.md

-﻿---
+---
-Description: 'The Count property represents the number of objects in the FaxOutgoingJobs collection.
-This is the total number of outgoing jobs for the fax server.' ms.assetid: 'ba83bcc2-0e1a-47c4-9e37-0329010151eb'
+Description: The Count property represents the number of objects in the FaxOutgoingJobs collection.
+This is the total number of outgoing jobs for the fax server. ms.assetid: ba83bcc2-0e1a-47c4-9e37-0329010151eb
-title: 'FaxOutgoingJobs.Count property'
+title: FaxOutgoingJobs.Count property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxOutgoingJobs.Count property